Resousse/cloudrun-stay-awake/README.md

 Another solutions is presented to trigger the stop signal (a SIGTERM signal) to self call the service to try to keep it alive.
 This is what this code is about.

-## Implementation
+## How to Use
-In your code (Flask, Django, other...), two items must be included:
+Easy steps:
-- `signal.signal(signal.SIGTERM, stayAwake)` in addition to the `import signal` (builtin library)
+- `pip install cloudRunStayAwake `
-- Copy the `stayAwake` function from the `main.py` file, that will do the keep alive logic
+- In the main file of your code (Flask, Django, other...), add `import cloudRunStayAwake`

 ## Tests
 In case you want to perform some tests before deploying to your code, there is a Dockerfile that can be used to test it on Cloud Run